-All employees are briefed on where copies of this statement can be obtained on the school's intranet.
+All employees are briefed on where copies of this policy can be found on the school's All Staff MS Team.
 They will be advised as and when it is reviewed, added to or modified.
-Details of the organisation and arrangements for carrying out the policy are to be found in parts two and three of this document.
+It is also on the School's website.